typehero/typehero/challenges/default-generic-arguments/prompt.md

 ### First: A Refresher On Function Defaults

-Just like how you can create defaults arguments for functions.
 Let's take the case of a run-of-the-mill logging function.
 The logger always needs a message to log, but [log level](https://en.wikipedia.org/wiki/Syslog#Severity_level) might be something you want to be optional:

 ```ts
 type LogLevel = 'debug' | 'info' | 'notice' | 'warning' | 'error' | 'critical';